 - Begin your adoption home study and submit form I-800A to CIS.

 - Begin to assemble your dossier.
 We will give you detailed instructions.

-- Once your CIS approval has been received your dossier is complete and you will be registered to adopt in Panama.
+- Once your CIS approval has been received your dossier is complete, you will be registered to adopt in Panama.

-- SENNIAF will add you to a list of waiting families.
-It can take 18 to 24 months to receive a referral, the length of time varies based on the age of the child you wish to adopt.
+- SENNIAF will add you to a list of waiting families and it can take 18 to 48 months to receive a referral, the length of time varies based on the age of the child you wish to adopt.
 The younger the child, the longer the wait for referral.

 - You will then travel to Panama to meet and bond with your child (a minimum of 4 weeks for bonding).